snowplow/snowplowanalytics.com/_posts/2017-10-13-rdb-loader-0.14.0-released/index.md

 {% endhighlight %}

-Version 0.14.0 includes newest AWS SDK, which makes it possible to use from previously unavailable AWS Regions such as ca-central-1 and eu-west-2.
+Version 0.14.0 includes the newest AWS SDK, which makes it possible to use it from previously unavailable AWS Regions such as ca-central-1 and eu-west-2.

+<h2 id="shredder">4.
+RDB Shredder update</h2>

+We've taken advantage of this RDB Loader release to slightly update the RDB Shredder.
+Namely, we've upgraded the Spark version on which RDB Shredder runs to 2.2.0 and we've made the Shred job a bit more robust by allowing overwrites of output data for a particular run.
+This last change makes the `yarn.resourcemanager.am.max-attempts: "1"` configuration not mandatory anymore.
+This is particularly useful if the job fails because of some transient issue.

 <h2 id="upgrading">5.
 Upgrading</h2>